Decluttering and organising our home is a great way to make us feel better.

 As any new activity, small-steps decluttering, too, needs a bit of practice.

-However, the process is not difficult, it’s very ‘organised’ and clearly structured: We get started, we sort and declutter, we organise.
+However, the process is not difficult, it’s very ‘organised’ and clearly structured: We get everything out, we sort and declutter, we organise.
 That’s it.

 Based on the first experience, we’ll start our second decluttering project with much more confidence and ease.

-And soon the steps of the declutter-process become so natural to us that we now struggle to understand why it took us so long to get started.
+And soon the steps of the decluttering & organising process become so natural to us that we now struggle to understand why it took us so long to get started.